 - The court had previously ordered spousal maintenance

 - Both parties had voluntarily agreed to periodic spousal maintenance payments, and the court has already approved it

 However, when it comes to the court enforcing the maintenance, the law also states that the court will not change the amount, nor the length of the spousal maintenance initially approved by the court.
 Enforcement actions can include citations against the obligee and a hearing, in where the court assesses whether the obliging party complies with the maintenance or not.

 Regulations involving Spousal Maintenance – This page is the official government page of the family code of Texas.
 The statute refers to spousal maintenance and the requirements for its status and its enforcement.

 Texas Legal Help for Spousal Maintenance – The following page is dedicated to offering some information on various legal areas, including spousal maintenance in Texas.
 You can click on the page and follow its question and answer section to get some of your additional questions answered involving spousal maintenance.

 Contact a Houston Divorce Attorney

 Our lawyer for enforcement of spousal maintenance has experience in pursuing obligees.
-Call The Gonzalez Law Group, PLLC at (832) 530-4070 with no strings attached.
+Call The Gonzalez Law Group at (832) 530-4070 with no strings attached.
 We work with clients in Harris County, Galveston County, Montgomery County, Fort Bend County, and many others.